alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 ### Finally, Bostrom's Simulation

 Remember Nick Bostrom,
-who postulated the Simulation Hypothesis?
+who postulated the Simulation Hypothesis in its latest incarnation?
 After much meandering we arrive to the core of his argument.
 It may be worth your time reading
 [Bostrom's original piece](https://www.simulation-argument.com/simulation.html),